tuouo/games/sodoku/README.md

 4: when we play sodoku, we not play in the way computer plays.
 Basically, we find a right number based on the rule and put to the right cell.
 After that guess a number to the cell which has least options.
+You can see on sudo4.py.

+5: TODO fill cell which only has one option, then remove other's candidate Use other trick

+0: file for optimization